Accessing and Utilizing Accessibility Resources

 You can ask students about their needs related to learning and fulfilling the requirements of your course, but you should avoid asking specific questions about their disability.
 Please respect student privacy and do not share information about accommodations or a student’s disability without permission.

-What if a student claims to have a physical or mental disability and request classroom and testing accommodations, but does not have an accommodations letter from the Office of Disability Services?
+What if a student claims to have a physical or mental disability and request classroom and testing accommodations, but does not have an accommodations letter from Accessibility Resources?

-Refer the student to the Disabilities Services Office (DSO) located in the Oak Grove Center Suite 2414 where the individual will complete a request for accommodations, present documentation indicating the type of disability, severity, limitations, medications, and discuss possible accommodation needs.
+Refer the student to Accessibility Resources located in the Robert L. Strickland Center Suite 2361where the individual will complete a request for accommodations, present documentation indicating the type of disability, severity, limitations, medications, and discuss possible accommodation needs.